thibaultDumortier/thibaultDumortier/README.md

 Hi there
-I'm Thibault Dumortier, a french student in computer science at the Robert-schuman IUT.
+I'm Thibault Dumortier, a french student in computer science (3rd year) at the Robert-schuman IUT.
 Ty for coming here to see my GitHub.

 ### I rarely post projects